 18. Pray for a Good Marriage & Bathe in the Moonlight

 In the old days, the single girls and boys would kindle the incense sticks and candles to pray to the moon god for a good marriage at the mid-night of Mid-Autumn Festival.

 It is also said the moonlight of Mid-Autumn Festival night can bring married women good luck.
-Therefore, in some areas, there is a Mid-Autumn Festival tradition that married women who have no child for a long time go out to bathe in the moonlight on the festival night.
+Therefore, in some areas, there is a Mid-Autumn Festival tradition that married women who have been childless for a long time should go out to bathe in the moonlight on the festival night.

 Top 6 Mid-Autumn Festival Activities